 In the normal course of business, we enter into various purchase commitments for goods or services.
-Our long-term non-cancelable purchase commitments consist primarily of multi-year contractual arrangements relating to subscriptions for cloud computing hosting arrangements for our enterprise resource planning ("ERP") system and the related support services.
-The total long-term non-cancelable purchase commitments as of March 31, 2024 was as follows (in thousands):
+Our long-term non-cancelable purchase commitments consist primarily of multi-year contractual arrangements relating to subscriptions for cloud computing hosting arrangements for applications used in R&D as well as for our enterprise resource planning ("ERP") system and the related support services.
+The total long-term non-cancelable purchase commitments as of June 30, 2024 was as follows (in thousands):